Skip to main content

 Docker must be running at the start of the process.

-WireStarter has been updated recently.
-If you've used WireStarter before, be sure to delete the previous version and reinstall the latest version of the container.
+WireStarter is frequently updated.
+If you've used WireStarter before, be sure to delete the previous version (using the Docker Desktop UI or the command line) and reinstall the latest version of the container.

 This command starts a terminal UI which will prompt you for relevant IDs and tokens.
-It will walk you through configuring the development and testing environment.
-It then automatically enters SWSH.
+It will walk you through configuring the development and testing environment so you can quickly deploy and test our example applications.
+It then automatically enters SWSH (SignalWire Shell), the official SignalWire CLI.

 Follow the prompts on screen to enter your SignalWire Space, Project ID, and API token.
-Your SignalWire Space is the subdomain that prefixes signalwire.com.
-If your Dashboard is accessed at https://spacename.signalwire.com/dashboard, you should enter spacename when prompted for your Space.
+Your SignalWire Space is the subdomain that prefixes .signalwire.com.
+In other words, if your Dashboard is accessed at https://spacename.signalwire.com/dashboard, you should enter spacename when prompted for your Space.
 Copy the Project ID and REST API token from the API pane of your SignalWire Dashboard.

 If you don't plan to set up a WireStarter example application, you can safely ignore both ngrok prompts by leaving them blank and hitting Enter or Return.